 CHAPTER TEN: LADY’S MAIDS AND COACHMEN

-SOMEONE LIVED AT HERIOT ROW #23 IN 1881.
-OTHERS LIVED IN THE NEIGHBORHOOD, WHICH WAS TOPICAL TO THE FAMILY THROUGHOUT THE BOOK.
-OTHERS LIVED IN THE VICINITY OF BOTHWELL CASTLE IN THE DECADES 1860-1880.
+AN IMPORTANT SISTER, RESEARCH WISE, LIVED AT HERIOT ROW #23 IN 1881.
+TWO OF HER SISTERS LIVED CLOSE BY IN THIS EDINBURGH NEIGHBORHOOD.
+THE AREA WAS TOPICAL THROUGHOUT THE BOOK.
+PARENTS AND MORE SIBLINGS LIVED IN THE VICINITY OF BOTHWELL CASTLE IN THE DECADES 1860-1880.

 CHAPTER ELEVEN: ON THE OTHER HAND, THIS TIME

 JANET CAME FROM A LONG ESTABLISHED CAMBUSNETHAN FAMILY, ALTHOUGH HER MOTHER WAS FROM ABERCORN.

 WE CAN APPRECIATE SOME OF HER AREA’S PRODUCE, INCLUDING LUSCIOUS SOUNDING “APPRECOCKS”.
 ONE MUST THEN IMAGINE SIMILAR PRODUCE AT HER HOLYTOWN FARMS, OF THE NEXT CHAPTER.